 Gift of Screws is a well-balanced album that touches most of Buckingham’s stylistic bases, and it’s my favourite of his 21st-century records.

 Seeds We Sow

 As a sign of the times in the era of reduced record sales, Seeds We Sow is Buckingham’s first self-released album.
 For the first time, it’s a Buckingham solo album that doesn’t have a distinct identity – it’s very much a hybrid of the folksy, hushed Under The Skin and the punchier Gift Of Screws.
-But despite the lack of new sonic territory and the cadaverous cover image, Seeds We Sow is a very strong record for a pop musician in his seventh decade – filled with pretty guitar picking and nice melodies, and the occasional hard rocking segment.
+But despite the lack of new sonic territory and the cadaverous cover image, Seeds We Sow is a very strong record for a pop musician in his seventh decade.
+It’s filled with pretty guitar picking, nice melodies, and the occasional hard-rocking segment.

 ‘That’s The Way Love Goes’ features some spiky guitar work from Buckingham, while he uses his grizzled voice to good effect in the cavernous ‘Stars Are Crazy’.
 ‘When She Comes Down’ is pretty and folky, reminiscent of the traditional staple ‘Wild Mountain Thyme’.
 The warm, harmonised ‘End of Time’ would have made a good Fleetwood Mac song.

 It doesn’t break much new ground, but Seeds We Sow is a surprisingly vital late-career record that showcases Buckingham’s gifts.